Microfluidics and microfluidic devices: A review

 + Microfluidic device completion:

-(4) To allow the injection of fluids for future experiments, the inputs and outputs of the microfluidic device are punched with a needle or a puncher of the size of future connection tubes.
+(4) To allow the injection of fluids for future experiments, the inputs and outputs of the microfluidic device are punched with a PDMS puncher of the size of future connection tubes.

 (5) Finally, the face of the block of PDMS with micro-channels and the glass slide are treated with plasma.